travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 ## Installing Packages on Container Based Infrastructure

-To install packages on container-based-infrastructure you need to use the APT addon, as sudo apt-get is not available.
+To install packages not included in the default [container-based-infrastructure](/user/workers/container-based-infrastructure) you need to use the APT addon, as sudo apt-get is not available.

 ### Adding APT Sources